rudderlabs/data-apps-ecommerce-template/README.md

 ```

 vars:
-  event_stream_database: 'ANALYTICS_DB'  #This is the name of database
+  event_stream_database: 'ANALYTICS_DB'  #This is the name of database where the event stream tables are all stored.
-  event_stream_schema: 'DATA_APPS_SIMULATED'     #This is the name of schema
+  event_stream_schema: 'DATA_APPS_SIMULATED'     #This is the name of schema where the event stream tables are all stored
   start_date: '2000-01-01'              #This is the lower bound on date.
 Only events after this date would be considered.
 Typically used to ignore data during test setup days.
   end_date: 'now'                #This is the upper bound on date .Default is 'now'; It can be modified to some old date to create snapshot of features as of an older timestamp
   date_format: 'YYYY-MM-DD'             # This is the date format
   session_cutoff_in_sec: 1800           # A session is a continuous sequence of events, as long as the events are within this interval.
 If two consecutive events occur at an interval of greater than this, a new session is created.
-  lookback_days: [7,30,90,365]          #These are the days upto which the lookback features will be computed
+  lookback_days: [7,30,90,365]          # There are various lookback features such as amt_spent_in_past_n_days etc where n takes values from this list.
+If the list has two values [7, 30], amt_spent_in_past_7_days and amt_spent_in_past_30_days are computed for ex.
   product_ref_var: 'product_id'         #This is the name of the property in the tracks calls that uniquely corresponds to the product
   category_ref_var: 'category_l1'       #This is the name of the property in the tracks calls that corresponds to the product category
+  main_id: 'main_id' # The identifier column name in id graph output table

 ```

-Along with the above variables, the table names (variables that start with `tbl_` prefix) may need to be changed depending on the schema.
+Along with the above variables, the table names (variables that start with `tbl_` prefix) may need to be changed depending on the schema, both in the dbt_project.yml file and in schema.yml file if they deviate from the ecommerce spec.

 ### Output: